mattbellis/PHYS-3330/raw-content/lab2-raw.md

 4. There is an easy way to determine the specified input impedance of the scope.
 Where can you find that information?
 Does the measured input resistance agree with the instrument specs?
 Explicitly record what criteria you used to determine whether or not the resistances agree.

-# Build a Controllable Voltage Source (Dimmer Switch)
+# Build a Controllable Voltage Source

 You will now use your skills with building and testing voltage dividers to build a controllable voltage source using a potentiometer.